techreturners/book-manager-with-swagger-java-docker-gcp-lab/activities/activity_2.md

 In order to build and run Docker containers we'll need to install Docker.

-Thankfully Docker provide installers for various operating machines
+Thankfully Docker provide installers for various operating systems.

-Head over to their website and install **Docker Desktop** on to your computer
+Head over to their website and install **Docker Desktop** on to your computer.

 **NOTE:** You DO NOT have to pay or sign up for any paid subscription to complete this lab.